HemalK1412/GameProgramming/CharacterTutorial.md

     }
 }
 ```
-So now we apply the xRotation(X axis) to the camera.
+So now we apply the xRotation(y axis) to the camera.
+And apply the X axis rotation to the player.

+**Need to look into the final explanation**